jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 ![Put an SD card into the DJI air unit](holybro-kopis2-hdv-dji-air-unit-52.jpg)

-To display the OSD menu, press in the joystick on the top right hand side of the goggles.
+To display the OSD menu, press in the joystick on the top right-hand side of the goggles.
 Then navigate to `Settings -> Format SD Card` and format both cards.
-You can go back to upper levels of the menu with the button right next to the joystick.
+You can go back to the upper levels of the menu with the button right next to the joystick.

 **Besides formatting both SD cards, I recommend you do 3 changes that I didn't do before my maiden flight.**

 `Settings -> Camera` and set the aspect ratio to 16:9.
 By default it's set to 4:3.
-I find 16:9 more immersive in terms of flight experience and the end footage is ready to be used without any post processing.
-In 4:3 the screen feels a bit far away in the goggles and gives me a "cinema" experience.
+I find 16:9 more immersive in terms of flight experience and the end footage is ready to be used without any post-processing.
+At 4:3 the screen feels a bit far away in the goggles and gives me a "cinema" experience.
 Don't hate it, but don't love it.
-Then you would need to post produce the footage, but while in 4:3 you will get the full height of the camera sensor, you will loose resolution when you adjust the footage to 16:9 before uploading to YouTube.
+Then you would need to post-produce the footage, but while in 4:3 you will get the full height of the camera sensor, you will lose resolution when you adjust the footage to 16:9 before uploading to YouTube.

 `Settings -> Preferences` and set to **high quality** (instead of low latency).
-The latency difference is negligible between the 2 modes, and the quality improvement could me slightly more useful.
+The latency difference is negligible between the 2 modes, and the quality improvement could be slightly more useful.

 `Settings -> Device -> Max Power` and set to a higher value.
-I'm in the EU and by default the DJI goggles come configured to 25mW and locked in to that value, but there are ways to fix this.
-The higher the power output, the better picture and the further away you can fly.
+I'm in the EU and by default the DJI goggles come configured to 25mW and locked into that value, but there are ways to fix this.
+The higher the power output, the better picture, and the further away you can fly.
 If you are legally allowed to do so you can allow higher output power by doing the following.
-Create a file called `naco.txt` on the air unit's SD card, open it with Notepad and write the number `1` in it as its only content.
+Create a file called `naco.txt` on the air unit's SD card, open it with Notepad, and write the number `1` in it as its only content.
 Add the SD card to the air unit.
 Once powered on and the file read, the air unit and goggles will change their settings and you will have access to more channels and more power output options.
 Once changed, it's ok to get rid of the `naco.txt` file, it's not required to keep it on the SD card at all times.

-Last thing to do before we actually go out flying is to put on the props.
+The last thing to do before we actually go out flying is to put on the props.
 To do that correctly you need to know what's the direction of your motors.
-You can arm the quad without props and touch lightly the motor on the sides with finger or with a piece of paper to identify the rotation direction.
+You can arm the quad without props and touch lightly the motor on the sides with a finger or with a piece of paper to identify the rotation direction.

 You want them to rotate in the direction that is shown in Betaflight on the Configuration tab.
-In this case it's the so called "Props In" mode, because the props should move in towards the quad.
+In this case it's the so-called "Props In" mode, because the props should move in towards the quad.

 ![Betaflight quad motors diagram](holybro-kopis2-hdv-dji-air-unit-50.png)